avast/scala-server-toolkit/example/src/main/mdoc/pureconfig.md

 [PureConfig](https://pureconfig.github.io) library to do so which uses [Lightbend Config](https://github.com/lightbend/config) which means that your application's configuration will be in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.

+Loading of configuration is side-effectful so it is wrapped in `F` which is `Sync`.
+This module also tweaks the error messages a little.

 ```scala mdoc
 import com.avast.server.toolkit.pureconfig._